ALASKA 7 DAYS + Extensions

 DAY 5

-You will pass the scenic shorelines of Turnagain Arm and the jutting peaks of the Chugach Mountains.
+You will pass the dramatic shoreline of Turnagain Arm and the sharp peaks of the Chugach Mountains.

-Along the scenic Seward Highway, Turnagain Arm is a great spot for wildlife watching and nature photos.
+Along the world-famous Seward Highway, Turnagain Arm is a great spot for wildlife watching and nature photos.

-Beluga Point (on Turnagain Arm) is a safe pull-off to view whales.
+Beluga Point (on Turnagain Arm) is a must-stop pull-off to view whales.

 Learn more about <Turnagain Arm> and <Chugach State Park>

 Arrive in Seward.
-Known as the Gateway to Kenai Fjords National Park, this charming harbor town is worth a visit.
+Known as the Gateway to Kenai Fjords National Park, this vibrant harbor town is worth a visit.

 Overnight: Seward (2 nights)